Magic Kingdom One Day Plan — How to See Everything

 START ON THE RIGHT SIDE OF THE CASTLE AT “ROPE DROP”

 When the Magic Kingdom officially opens, there’s a morning show that happens on the Castle Stage.
 You want to aim to walk through the gates because your first attraction should be Peter Pan’s Flight.
-It’s the one attraction in the Magic Kingdom that gets CRAZY lines but really isn’t worth a Genie+ reservation because it’s so short.
+It’s the one attraction in the Magic Kingdom that gets CRAZY lines but really isn’t worth a Lightning Lane because it’s so short.
 You’ll still want to experience it, so be prepared to ride it first.

 CHOICES